 What’s the difference between cruelty-free vs vegan?
-Short Answer: “Cruelty-Free” generally implies the product was not tested on animals and “Vegan” generally implies the products does not contain any animal-derived ingredients.
-That means a product can be vegan but not cruelty-free and vice versa.
-Let me explain this in with some diagrams:
+Short Answer: “Cruelty-Free” generally implies no animal testing occurred whereas “Vegan” generally implies the products do not contain any animal-derived ingredients or by-products.

 Can something be called cruelty-free AND vegan

-YES, this means that the product was not tested on animals AND it does not contain any animal ingredients and by-products.
+Real life example: Pacifica Beauty has a cruelty-free and vegan lipstick.
+This means the lipstick from Pacifica was not tested on animals and does not contain any animal-derived ingredients or by-products.

 Can something be cruelty-free but NOT vegan?